ferrocene/ferrocene/ferrocene/doc/internal-procedures/src/onboarding.rst

 CircleCI access
 ^^^^^^^^^^^^^^^

-To authenticate with CircleCI, you need to go to the `CircleCI login page
+To authenticate with CircleCI, navigate to `CircleCI <https://app.circleci.com>`_, then select "Login with GitHub".
-<https://app.circleci.com/settings/user>`_, click "Log in", select "Signed up
-for CircleCI with GitHub or Bitbucket before September 2023?", and then click "Log in with GitHub".

 Once you have done so, you can access the Ferrocene project on CircleCI `here
 <https://app.circleci.com/pipelines/github/ferrocene/ferrocene>`_.